sitecrafting/Sanitizer/README.md

 ## Installation

 Installation can be done in a couple of ways, either download the sanitize.phar file into your project directory or checkout the source and run the project.
+When the app is run it will show you the main options.

 ### Using the phar
 Using the phar is the easiest way to use sanitizer.